prof-rossetti/internet-technologies/exercises/website-challenge/exercise.md

 ## Objectives

-You're hired by a juice company to modernize their web presence.
+You've been hired by a juice company to modernize their web presence.
 The company currently uses printed brochures and in-store displays to communicate their menu of juice products to customers.

 Your mission is to convert their printed brochure into a website, so they can share their menu of juice products with the world!